 How Short-Term Trading Differs from Other Trading Styles

-- Strategy Focus: Short-term traders focus on technical analysis and market trends, while long-term investors rely more on fundamental analysis and intrinsic value.
+- Strategy Focus: Short-term relies almost exclusively on technical analysis and momentum data, stripping out the noise of corporate earnings reports.
+Long-term investors rely more on fundamental analysis and intrinsic value.

 Why Marty Schwartz Focuses on Short-Term Strategies